Lancaster City Council is made up of 61 democratically elected councillors (also known as elected members).

 Cabinet agendas (listing what is to be discussed at forthcoming meetings) are published at least seven days in advance of the meeting date.

 Cabinet decisions are monitored by a cross-party committee called the Overview and Scrutiny Committee.
 The Overview and Scrutiny Committee has the power to 'call-in' decisions made by Cabinet, and can refer such decisions to Full Council if they are considered to be in contravention of budget or policy frameworks.

 Some decisions as a matter of law may not be taken by Cabinet, including planning and licensing decisions.
-The council has regulatory committees to deal with these - the Planning and Highways Regulatory Committee and the Licensing Regulatory Committee.
+The council has regulatory committees to deal with these - the Planning Regulatory Committee and the Licensing Committee.

-Cabinet currently has eight members - including the council leader and deputy leader - each of whom has responsibility for a specific area of council business (also known as being a 'portfolio holder').
+Cabinet members each have responsibility for a specific area of council business (also known as being a 'portfolio holder').